-- Be scheduled to provide nutrition and nourishment within an appropriate time frame from the start of the school day. - Be scheduled following recess for a 30 minute period to allow for a minimum of 20 minutes of seated eating time. - Provide students with access to handwashing/hand sanitizing prior to eating lunch/snacks. - Not conflict with club or organizational meetings, tutoring sessions, or other activities. - Discourage sharing of food and beverages during lunch and snack times. - Offer a la carte foods for purchase to supplement purchased or packed lunch.
+• Be scheduled to provide nutrition and nourishment within an appropriate time frame from the start of the school day.

+- Be scheduled for a 30 minute period to allow for a minimum of 20 minutes of seated eating time. - Provide students with access to handwashing/hand sanitizing prior to eating lunch/snacks. - Not conflict with club or organizational meetings, tutoring sessions, or other activities. - Discourage sharing of food and beverages during lunch and snack times. - Offer a la carte foods for purchase to supplement purchased or packed lunch.
 These foods will have no more than 35% of its calories from fat (with no more than 10% of its fats from saturated fat and zero trans fat) and no more than 35% of its weight from added sugars. - All items sold as a la carte will be approved by USDA Smart Snacks in Schools guidelines.
-Visit http://www.regulations.gov and search "Nutrition Standard for All Foods Sold in School".